DavidVeksler/SmallTalk/README.md

 * StudentProgres: the history of units that a student has covered.
 This helps mentors know what to cover next
 * Availability: a profile section with the days of week, and time of day (morning, afternoon, evening) that mentors and students can meet at.
 * Location: a list of addresses to meet up.
 They are curated by the client organization.
 The app tracks how many times each location is used to recommend locations for lessons.
 * Lesson Rating: after each lesson, the student and teach are asked to rate each other.
-There are three fields:
+There are two ratings:
-  * **Content Master Rating**: how well the material was learned (1-4 stars).
+  * **Content Mastery Rating**: how well the material was learned (1-4 stars).
 This is used to help mentors in future lessons
   * **Mentor/Student Review**: feedback on the mentor/student (1-4).
 Review use to highlight especially good or problematic students/mentors
-  *
+* Language Level: students indicate whether they are begginer, intermedia or advanced learners in their profile.

 ## Preview The Data
 * Profiles in the DB: http://talk.fee-dev.org/profile/